ubc-library-rc/intro-web-scraping/content/what-is-web-scraping-and-when-is-it-useful.md

 ---
  layout: default
- title: What is the shell?
+ title: What is web scraping?
  parent: Outline
  nav_order: 1
 ---
-# What is the shell?
+# What is web scraping?

 # When is it useful?